How long it takes 50 common items to decompose

 Unlike the shoe itself, rubber soles, particularly those fixed to the bottom of heavy boots, can take more than half a century to decompose.
 Except for a few environmentally conscious brands, virtually all shoe companies use slow-decaying synthetic rubber to make boot soles.

 Cardboard: 2 months

-In the United States, at least 90% of all products are packaged in cardboard before they're shipped, but just 25% ever gets recycled.
 Aside from recycling, cardboard can be composted, used as garden mulch, or repurposed creatively as craft material or pet bedding.
-It breaks down fairly quickly when it's exposed, but tightly packed cardboard can endure for years.
+It breaks down fairly quickly when it’s exposed, but tightly packed cardboard can endure for years.

 Train tickets: 2 weeks

-Paper train tickets are made from a coated material that contains more than just paper.
+Many paper train tickets are made from a coated material that contains more than just paper.
 Countless millions of train tickets are printed every year, and virtually all of them are thrown away.
 People can contribute to a cleaner planet by hanging onto their tickets and recycling them at home.

 Canvas: 1 year

-Highly durable and versatile, plain-woven canvas is used to make everything from painting surfaces and handbags to clothing and sails.
-Assuming it's not treated with chemicals, canvas will break down in about a year, but heavy canvas decomposes slower than light canvas.
+Highly durable and versatile, a plain-woven canvas is used to make everything from painting surfaces and handbags to clothing and sails.
+Assuming it’s not treated with chemicals, a canvas will break down in about a year, but heavy canvas decomposes slower than light canvas.

 Paper towels: 2–4 weeks

 In the U.S. alone, more than 13 billion pounds of paper towels are disposed of every year.
 Around 51,000 trees would be needed to replace the number of paper towels Americans burn through every single day.
 Switching to reusable cloth wipes will help lower that statistic.